 What is the concern with MDF partitioning?

 The biggest concern about MDF is the adhesive -*Urea Formaldehyde (UF), used in its making.
 UF is a chemical derived from a mixture of urea and formaldehyde.
 Used to create a strong bond, it releases toxic gases which cause health hazards to the people working on and using MDF products.

 Presence of Formaldehyde in the air often causes irritation in the eyes, skin, nasal tract and throat.
 It may also lead to nausea, coughing, and wheezing.
 A more critical issue that has come to the fore with prolonged exposure to formaldehyde is a life-threatening disease like cancer which takes years to develop and hence, is difficult to diagnose.

 In rooms with poor ventilation, formaldehyde can turn out to be really harmful to people sensitive or allergic to chemicals.
 When such people are in constant contact with formaldehyde, they may develop bronchitis or asthma and even skin allergies.

 In several countries like the US and the UK, steps have been taken to curb the use of formaldehyde.
 Limits have been set for the furniture manufacturers and builders using MDF.
 In some other European countries, formaldehyde has been banned completely.
 These initiatives press the need for a suitable alternative.

-Switching to a better material like EcoPro fiber cement sheet that poses no health issue is the best solution.
+Switching to a better material like EcoPro fibre cement sheet that poses no health issue is the best solution.
 A composite of cement, flyash and other binders, these sheets are sustainable materials that can withstand weather, wear and tear, and termites.
-Here are some other benefits of fiber cement boards that may help you decide why it can be the right option.
+Here are some other benefits of fibre cement boards that may help you decide why it can be the right option.